Debunked: 5 Common Myths About Synthetic Diesel Oil

 “The benefits of Shell Rotella® synthetic motor oil – you may not see them when paying at the store register.
 But what we've seen in terms of the potential our oils give in terms of protection, longer oil drain intervals and equipment life over the lifetime of the engine easily outweigh the cost,” assures Jason.

-3. Only high-performance engines need synthetic oils
+3. Only newer engines need synthetic oils

 Synthetic engine oils are designed to provide improved protection for a range of extreme working conditions.
 Whether you’re stop-and-go driving or working in freezing cold or desert heat, synthetic engine oils are designed to: